Battle of the Buildings

 On a Sunday afternoon in the low 20’s, twenty-two people of faith gathered to offer their aspirations, prayers, and song as a spiritual response to climate change.
 We gathered at Danny Mayfield Park.
 Our invited clergy and lay leaders led us in prayer: Kally Elliott, Presbyterian Campus Minister, Salah Abdul-Razacq of the Knoxville Muslim Community, and Rev. John Butler of the Clinton Chapel AME Zion Church.
 Taylor Allred of Westminster Presbyterian led us in song, including one of his own.
 We came together to give highest worship of the mystery.
 We went our own ways to continue our practice of honoring the Earth.

-Here are a few pictures taken of the February 15, 2015 climate prayer vigil by our photographer Toby Rogers of the Crossville Friends Meeting.
+The picture was taken at the February 15, 2015 climate prayer vigil by our photographer Toby Rogers of the Crossville Friends Meeting.

 TIPL Urges TVA Board to Offer Lower Income Energy Efficiency Programs